-The webLyzard visual analytics dashboard is an advanced information exploration and retrieval interface (=”dashboard”) helps identify, track and analyze topics across stakeholders and sources.
-It provides access to a comprehensive content repository structured along geospatial, semantic and temporal dimensions.
+The webLyzard visual analytics dashboard is an advanced information exploration and retrieval interface.
+It helps identify, track and analyze topics across stakeholders and sources.
+The dashboard provides access to a comprehensive content repository structured along geospatial, semantic and temporal dimensions.
 The dashboard is divided into six main content areas:

 - Sources and Configuration.
 The upper menu contains a search field (including gear icon to access the advanced search options) and specifies time interval, sources to be analyzed (news media, social media, etc.), and interface options such as language and sentiment filter (positive, neutral, negative).
 It also contains a menu item to export search results and other datasets in various formats.

 - Topics.
 The upper left window of the dashboard provides access to either the topic management view (to define and compare topics) or the drill down view (to explore annotations such as sentiment related to the current search).
 Users have the following options: